 No-Bake Oreo Balls

-These candies are fine at room temperature for a day or so.
-But if you plan on making them ahead, or if you have a lot of leftovers, it’s best to store them in the fridge since they contain cream cheese.
+But if you plan on making them ahead or have a lot of leftovers, it’s best to store them in the fridge since they contain dairy.
+They should keep in the fridge for at least a week or two- if they last that long!

 Or you can freeze them!
 Just place them in an airtight container, and they should last in the freezer for weeks or even months!